The NHS is offering antibody and antiviral treatments to people with coronavirus (COVID-19) who are at highest risk of becoming seriously ill.

 The NHS will advise which treatment, if any, is suitable for you.

-Sotrovimab is given to you through a drip in your arm (infusion).
-You'll usually get it at your local hospital or in a local health centre.
+Other treatments are given to you through a drip in your arm (infusion).
+You'll usually get them at your local hospital or in a local health centre.

 You'll get instructions on where to get the treatment and how to get there and back safely.